spacetelescope/relic/README.md

 ```
 include RELIC-INFO
+prune sample/version.py

+# Not recommended: Uncomment below to bundle RELIC during `sdist`
+#
+#recursive-include relic *
+#prune relic/.git
+#prune relic/tests
 ```

+**Configure .gitignore:**

 `RELIC-INFO` and `[package_path]/version.py` are both automatically generated files, so they should **never** be committed to your repository.
-To prevent this from happening, append both of these files to `.gitignore`.
+To prevent this from happening, append both of these paths to `.gitignore`.

-**Configure .gitignore:**

 ```
 RELIC-INFO